21 Budget-Friendly Escort Card Displays That Look Anything But Cheap

 Personal flowers don't need to be limited to your wedding party members.
 Each attendee at this wedding received a little posy that conveniently also led them to their dinner tables.

-While the fresh flowers in a posy will only last for a few weeks, giving attendees their floral arrangement in a cute bud vase is a gift that keeps on giving.
+While the fresh flowers will only last for a few days, presenting attendees with a floral arrangement in a cute bud vase is a gift that keeps on giving.
 They'll love reusing the vessel, constantly being reminded of your nuptials.

 If flowers aren't quite your thing, take a cue from this couple's playbook.
-Ornate tiles, calligraphed with names and table assignments, became custom coasters for loved ones to depart with.
+Ornate tiles, calligraphed with names and table assignments, became custom coasters for loved ones to take home.

-Instead of having cocktails passed during cocktail hour, use those funds to have your caterer help create tequila shot escort cards for attendees to start the party on a festive note.
+Instead of having cocktails passed during cocktail hour, use those funds to have your vendors help create tequila shot escort cards for attendees to start the party on a festive note.

-To-be-weds with a sweet tooth, a cookie escort card display is just the ticket for you.
+For to-be-weds (and guests) with a sweet tooth, a cookie escort card display is just the ticket.
+Decorate the sweet treats with fun details, like hand-piped icing or colorful sprinkles.

 Champagne is always a great idea.
 Instead of paying for a separate champagne toast, start the party off right with a flute for each guest as their escort card.

-Antique collectors, look through your collection for any trays or vessels that could anchor an escort card display.
+Antique collectors, look through your stash (or use this as a new excuse to go treasure hunting) for any trays or vessels that could anchor an escort card display.

 Equestrians know that once the ferrier comes to fix up your steed's feet, the old horseshoes will likely just pile up and collect dust.
 After a thorough cleaning and a coat of on-palette paint, old horseshoes will make a fun escort card display at the wedding.